NREL/pv_tomcat/README.md

 Weather files from any of the [>1000 TMY3 locations](https://rredc.nrel.gov/solar/old_data/nsrdb/1991-2005/tmy3/) can be used without modification.

 Weather data from other sources, for instance from local meteorological measurement stations with higher measurement frequency than hourly, can also be used.
 Because every met station is different, it is the user's responsibility to ensure that local weather data are used correctly to generate the time-series input file.
-In addition, the functions provided here are designed to parse TMY3 files, other formats may be accomidated through modification of `generate_input()`.
+File formats other than TMY3 may be accommodated through modification of `generate_input()`.

 ### Thermal, electrical, and geometric changes